eintrittfrei/SEI56-Project-3/README.md

 We also decided to work on the final styling as a group.
 Deployment via Heroku was done individually after cloning the original repo from our main repo owner.

-## Backend
+## Back-end
-The backend took up the first 2 days of coding however we added the basket and 'Heiss Room' for suggestions after we had started on the front end.
+The back-end took up the first 2 days of coding however we added the basket and 'Heiss Room' for suggestions after we had started on the front-end.

 ### Models
 We created models for the drinks, shoppedDrinks (basket). suggested Drinks and  users.  (drinkSchema), comments and a virtual model for the ratings.